shangchengzhao/shangchengzhao.github.io/_posts/2024-12-22-Movie-Reviews.md

 - *S3 E1 Three Robots: Exit Strategies*: Three robots visiting the abandoned Earth and leaving sharp comments.
 A funny and sarcastic story.
 - *S3 E2 Bad Travelling*: Michel's favorite.
 It is interesting to see how democracy can be used to serve self-interests.
 Moreover, seeing how the main character made his way is quite engaging.
 - *S3 E3 The Very Pulse of the Machine*: My favorite.
 It's a poetic way to depict death and rebirth
 - *S3 E9 Jibaro*: Don't watch it before bed.
 It's not a comforting story, but definitely has the highest quality of animation.
 The anime is a masterpiece, no matter from the clothing, digital art, movement, or sound effect.
 I'm particularly curious about the design of the sirren and knights' clothes.
-It looks like a mix of medieval European and something asian (maybe Indian?).
+It looks like a mix of medieval European and something Oriental.
 Unfortunately I didn't find any review about it.

 # 3 I haven't watched this yet, but I heard it's good